 The failure to burn the remaining HC from the exhaust could cause fuel vapor to reach the tailpipe.
 The hydrocarbon particles are also responsible for degrading the internal catalytic converter panels, producing the characteristic “rotten eggs” smell.

-How Do You Diagnose A Faulty Catalytic Converter?
+How Do You Diagnose A Bad Catalytic Converter?

 For the purpose of this article, it’s assumed that you have a basic knowledge of safety precautions while working on your vehicle.